LSJohnsen/VRX_Sim_Mapping_A-/README.md

 4. Downloading workspace with dependencies is done by following the wiki for the Gazebo Classic for ROS 1 Noetic in https://github.com/osrf/vrx

 5. For Lidar mapping launch vrx_gazebo sydneyregatta.launch before running the map generation script with RViz.
 The path planner is directly launched with the dedicated launch file once a map has been generated.
-The USV can either be controlled my the keydrive twist2thrust or by publishing message directly to thruster topics.
+The USV can either be controlled by the keydrive twist2thrust or by publishing message directly to thruster topics.